jabirpm4u/web-shop/README.md

 For a more detailed overview of the available endpoints and how to interact with the API, you can refer to the (https://documenter.getpostman.com/view/25159750/2s9Y5YRhao).
 This documentation provides examples of request and response structures for each endpoint.

+## Usage

+To test the APIs, you can import the Postman collection JSON file provided in the `storage/postman` directory.
+Follow these steps:

+1. Open Postman.
+2. Click on the "Import" button.
+3. Choose "Import From File" and select the JSON file from the `storage/postman` directory.
+4. The collection will be imported, and you can start testing the APIs using the predefined requests.

 ## Estimated and Tracked Time

 ### Estimated Time